josedab/test-repository/README.md

   - wow!
 15s e2e latency, did i get lucky with the flush period?!
 Let's try again
   - And another try, making sure we don't have any errors...
   - Mmmm, no errors, but this last commit did not show up.
 Network partition?
+  - Starring repository, will I see the job going through?